DimaOanaTeodora/Introduction-to-robotics/Homework/H4/README.md

 ### Task

 You can use ```a joystick axis``` to cycle through the 4 digits; using the other axis does nothing.
 A blinking decimal point shows the current digit position.
-When pressing the button (:warning: use interrupt for maximum points), you lock in on the selected digit and enter the second state.
+When pressing the button (:warning: use ```interrupt``` for maximum points :warning:), you lock in on the selected digit and enter the second state.
 In this state, the decimal point stays always on, no longer blinking and you can no longer use the axis to cycle through the 4 digits.
 Instead, using the other axis, you can increment on decrement the number